-We are a clinical-stage biotechnology company developing a deep pipeline of differentiated antibody-based therapies for the treatment of severe autoimmune diseases and cancer.
-Utilizing our We have a particular focus on neuromuscular and hematology indications within our franchises.
-Our suite of antibody technologies and through our Immunology Innovation Program, or IIP (formerly known as Innovative Access Program-(IAP) to explore) exploring novel disease biology, we are focused enables us to focus on developing product candidates with the potential to be either first-in-class against novel targets or best-in-class against known, but complex, targets in order to treat diseases with a significant unmet medical need.
-Through our "argenx 2021" vision, we are on track to becoming a global, fully integrated novel immunology company with the potential launch of our first product, efgartigimod, in the United States in 2021, if approved.
+We are a clinical-stage biotechnology company developing a deep pipeline of differentiated therapies for the treatment of severe autoimmune diseases and cancer.
+We have a particular focus on neuromuscular and hematology indications within our franchises.
+Our suite of antibody technologies and our Immunology Innovation Program, or IIP, exploring novel disease biology enables us to focus on developing product candidates with the potential to be either first-in-class against novel targets or best-in-class against known, but complex, targets in order to treat diseases with a significant unmet medical need.
+Through our "argenx 2021" vision, we are on track to becoming a global, fully integrated company with the potential launch of our first product, efgartigimod, in the United States in 2021, if approved.